 Korean Beef Lettuce Wraps are ready in just 15 minutes!
-This easy, gluten-free dinner recipe is made from kitchen staples and is completely craveable.
+This easy, gluten-free dinner recipe is made from ground beef and kitchen staples.
+Easy and packed with flavor.

 Foods I never need to add to my grocery list because they end up in my cart each week no matter what:

 - Eggs.
 Egg Salad for president.

 - Applegate Farms Salami.
 Can’t stop / won’t stop.

 Even if I don’t have a concrete plan in mind for using ground beef, I buy it anyway.
 It’s an inexpensive protein option, super versatile, and most importantly, Lincoln loves it.
 And if you have a toddler then you know you gotta ride that “foods we don’t complain about eating” train as far as humanly possible before its inevitable derailment.

 While ground beef is spaghetti-bound at least once a week, I also frequently use it to make Skillet Tater Tot Casserole, Taco Chili, and Incredible Italian Meatballs (here are all my ground beef recipes in case you need some inspiration!)
 My newest creation though, Korean Beef Lettuce Wraps, is rising to the top of my ground beef faves list!

 If you’ve never tasted the flavors of Bulgogi, a Korean beef dish that inspired these lettuce wraps, you’re in for a real treat.
 Thinly sliced beef is flavored with soy sauce (we’re going with gluten-free Tamari here,) sugar, sesame, garlic, and green onion then grilled or stir fried.
 The beef has that savory/sweet flavor that keeps you going back for bite after bite.